On 15-24 December 1970, the trial of

 Silva Zalmanson (1977 photo)

 Eduard Samoilovich KUZNETSOV (b.
-1939) — In 1960 he passed the entrance examination for the Philosophy Faculty of Moscow University with flying colours.
-He was arrested when in the second year of his studies, and in 1961 he was sentenced to seven years under Article 70.
+1939) passed the entrance examination for the Philosophy Faculty of Moscow University in 1960 with flying colours.

-In a camp for political prisoners in Mordovia Kuznetsov was put on trial again by the camp administration and spent half his term in a cell in Vladimir Prison, together with Igor Ogurtsov [a young Leningrad Orientalist, CCE 1.6].
-After his release in 1968 he lived under open surveillance in Strunino in the Vladimir Region.
+He was arrested in the second year of his studies and was sentenced in 1961 to seven years imprisonment under Article 70.
+In a camp for political prisoners in Mordovia Kuznetsov was put on trial again by the camp administration and spent half his term in a cell in Vladimir Prison, together with Igor Ogurtsov, a young Leningrad Orientalist [CCE 1.6].
+After his release in 1968 he lived under open surveillance in Strunino (Vladimir Region).
 Following his marriage to Sylva Zalmanson he moved to Riga, where he worked in a hospital.

 *

 Izrail Zalmanson (b.
-1949), brother of Silva Zalmanson — He was the youngest of the defendants.
+1949), brother of Silva Zalmanson, was the youngest defendant.
 A student of the Riga Polytechnic Institute, he passed all the fourth-year examinations in June 1970.

 *

-J. Mendelevich taught himself Yiddish and Modern Hebrew and studied Jewish history and religion.
-He and his family repeatedly applied to emigrate to Israel, but they were invariably refused.
-He sent petitions to the first secretary of the Latvian communist Party, to the USSR Minister of Internal Affairs and to Brezhnev.
-Kaiya, head of the Riga OVIR, told him in one of their Conversations: “You’ll never be allowed to emigrate, you’ll rot here, now get out!”
-When asked by the Procurator how he could exchange a socialist system for a capitalist one, Joseph replied that he was indifferent to social structure, as he was to his material circumstances.
+Asked by the prosecutor how he could exchange a socialist system for capitalism, Joseph replied that he was indifferent to social structure, as he was to his material circumstances.
 Mendelevich admitted taking part in the publication of the historical and literary journal Iton.
 He did not consider his literary activities to be criminal.
 When asked by the Procurator whether he regarded himself as a “Zionist” or as a “person of Jewish origin”, J. Mendelevich replied: “I’m not a person of Jewish origin, I’m a Jew.”

 *

 Alexei Murzhenko (b.
-1942) — lived and worked in Lozovaya [in Ukraine’s Kharkov Region] and had been studying for an external degree.
-As a reason for his participation [in the hi-jack plan] Murzhenko put forward the unsatisfactory state of his personal life (he had failed to get into an institute and had an unhappy family life).
+1942) lived and worked in Lozovaya (Kharkov Region, east Ukraine) and had been studying for an external degree.
+As a reason for his participation in the hijack plan, Murzhenko put forward the unsatisfactory state of his personal life: he had failed to get into an institute and had an unhappy family life [note 1].

 *